 How will I know if the businesses I'm staying at/travelling with/touring with are operating safely?

-- All businesses must adhere to social distancing requirements.
-The 1.5m distancing between people is a shared responsibility between businesses and customers (people from the same household do not need to observe 1.5m distancing from each other, but must keep 1.5m distance from other people/groups of people).
+- Social distancing of 1.5m between people is a shared responsibility between businesses and customers (people from the same household do not need to observe 1.5m distancing from each other, but should keep 1.5m distance from other people/groups of people).
 Some tourism operations, events and other businesses are able to seat patrons directly next to each other, pending their COVID Safe Industry Plan.
 Businesses who are operating beyond the baseline restrictions outlined in Queensland's roadmap to easing restrictions must be operating in compliance with an approved Industry Plan.
 These are generally ticketed venues or experiences.
 If you have concerns you can ask the business operator or event organiser for further information.

 - All businesses in Queensland are required to have a Work Health and Safety (WHS) Plan in place which addresses COVID-19 safety.
 You can request to see a copy of this plan if you would like to.